Tax & Residency · Last updated 2 June 2026

 If Cat 2 Gibraltar sounds like the right fit for your situation, here is a practical roadmap:

-- Initial Research: You are already doing this by reading guides like this one.
-Understand the requirements, benefits, and limitations before taking any action.
+1. Initial Research: Understand the requirements, benefits, and limitations before taking any action.
+You are already doing this.

-- Review Your International Tax Position: Work with your current tax advisors to understand the implications of leaving your current jurisdiction.
-This includes exit taxes, capital gains considerations, and ongoing obligations.
+3. Review Your International Tax Position: Work with your current advisors to understand the implications of leaving your existing jurisdiction, including exit taxes, capital gains considerations, and any ongoing obligations.

-- Secure Approved Accommodation: Start looking at approved properties early.
-The market in Gibraltar is competitive, and securing the right property can take time.
+4. Secure Approved Accommodation: Start looking at approved properties early.
+The Gibraltar residential market is competitive and securing the right property can take time.

-- Prepare Documentation: Begin gathering the required documents (net worth certification, tax clearances, identification) well in advance.
-Some of these can take weeks to obtain.
+5. Prepare Documentation: Begin gathering required documents (net worth certification, tax clearances, identification) well in advance, as some can take several weeks to obtain.

-- Submit Your Application: With your advisor's help, submit a complete and well-prepared application to the Finance Centre.
+6. Submit Your Application: With your advisor's help, submit a complete and well-prepared application to the Gibraltar Finance Centre.

-- Plan Your Move: While your application is being processed (typically 3 to 6 months), start planning the logistics of your relocation.
+7. Plan Your Move: While your application is processed, start planning the logistics of your relocation to the Rock.

 Cat 2 Gibraltar offers one of the most tax-efficient residency options available in Europe.
-The combination of capped tax liability, no capital gains tax, no inheritance tax, and no VAT, all within a British legal framework on the Mediterranean, makes it an extremely compelling option for high net worth individuals seeking a new home.
+The combination of a capped tax liability of approximately £42,380, no capital gains tax, no inheritance tax, and no VAT, all within a British legal framework on the Mediterranean, makes it a genuinely compelling option for high net worth individuals seeking a new home.

 The key is preparation.
-With the right professional guidance and a genuine commitment to making Gibraltar your home, the Cat 2 application process is straightforward, and the rewards are significant.
+With the right professional guidance and a genuine commitment to making Gibraltar your home, the rewards are significant.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.